Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <p>
  <img src="https://imgur.com/nTbgxtT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 6a.
 Login to the Domain Controller and enable ICMPv4 on the local windows Firewall, which is the protocol Ping uses.
 So RDP to DC’s public IP address, login with the username and password you made.
 Click start menu>server manager.
-In search bar at the bottom type firewall and click on windows defendant firewal
+In search bar at the bottom type firewall and click on windows defendant firewall.
 </p>
 <br />
 </p>